andreas-deruiter/andreas-deruiter.github.io/_posts/2022-07-13-Building a time machine with Cosmos DB and Kusto.md

-# Creating a temporal database with help of Kusto
+# Building a time machine with Cosmos DB and Kusto
 Kusto, also known as Azure Data Explorer or ADX, is best known for its ability to query and analyze logs.
 That sounds a bit boring (as does the 'Azure Data Explorer' name), but I found it to be one of those hidden gems that has become one of my favorite Microsoft technologies, right up there with VS Code, Typescript and Excel.
 Seriously!

 The technology powering Kusto is awesome and can be used for more than just analyzing logs.
-Another application, which I will discuss in this article, is that you can pair Kusto to another database, such as Cosmos DB, and create a temporal database.
+Another application, which I will discuss in this article, is that you can pair Kusto to Cosmos DB and create a temporal database.
 A temporal database is one which retains historic data, so that you can easily query data as it was at any moment in the past, like having a time machine!
 This is great when you need the ability to audit or troubleshoot changes to data over time.

-In this article I'll explain how you can implement a temporal database with Cosmos DB and Kusto, but you can also use the same approach together with other databases, and even with SaaS applications like Dynamics CRM.

 We have a lot of ground to cover, and in this article, I'll focus on the high-level concepts.

 # *Kusto explained*
 If you're already familiar with Kusto, you can skip this part.

-Kusto is essentially a cloud-based database in Azure.
-In that sense, it's like Cosmos DB or Azure SQL Server.
-Every database system makes certain trade-offs.
-Kusto is very good at ingesting and querying huge amounts of data, both structured and unstructured.
-However, it's very bad and updating existing data.
-In fact, you can't even update existing data at all!

-This tradeoff means that Kusto doesn't compete with the traditional SQL or non-SQL databases.
-Instead, you'd use it in scenarios where you might otherwise use Apache Spark.
-Just like with Spark, Kusto's ability to handle huge amounts of data largely stems from the fact that the work is spread across many nodes (computers) in the backend.
-The benefit of Kusto is that you don't need to worry about managing any infrastructure.
-It's very simple to create and manage a Kusto cluster in the Azure Portal.

-A secret sauce in Kusto is the magnificent column store technology which also made it to other Microsoft products, including SQL Server and Power BI.
-Intuitively, it feels to me as if Kusto from the ground up is built for this technology, whereas in SQL Server half of the time I don't understand why column store indexes don't perform as I would expect.

-The result is that you can query large datasets in Kusto, including those based on unstructured or semi-structured data, very fast.
-In fact, Microsoft also uses Kusto as the backbone for Application Insights and Log Analytics!

-## KQL

-When I first learned that Kusto has its own query language, instead of SQL, I was quite upset having to learn yet another syntax to do the same kind of thing.
-After spending a bit of time with KQL though, I have become very fond of it, and found it to be superior to SQL in many ways.

-What I like most about KQL is its fluent syntax.
-In SQL, the WHERE clause needs to come after the SELECT and FROM clause, and before GROUP BY and HAVING.
-HAVING awkwardly is just another WHERE clause for filtering on aggregated data.
-KQL on the other hand allows you use any clause at any point in the query.
-Any clause is simply a transformation that takes what becomes before it and produces an output (like C# LINQ).
-This makes KQL queries highly composable and you don't need ugly clumsy constructs like CTEs or nested queries to perform a series of transformations.

-While SQL was designed by scientists, KQL appears to be designed by engineers.
-There are lots of practical features that are clearly based on actual experience using it.
-Just a small example is that in Kusto, when using 'sort by' or 'order by', data is by default sorted in descending order.
-This may seem counter-intuitive at first, but in Kusto you often find yourself sorting data by time and sorting it in descending order just seems to be the right thing to do 9 out of 10 times.

-A minor downside of KQL – perhaps also the result of being designed by engineers – is that language elements don't always follow a consistent naming convention, and some statements exist with multiple names.
-For example, 'sort by' and 'order by' are the same thing.
-(One of the two is deprecated, but I always forget which one).

-For me, a bonus for learning KQL is that I can also leverage this skill to build powerful Application Insights and Log Analytics queries for my applications, and no longer rely solely on the built-in telemetry charts.

 # How to use Kusto as a temporal database, conceptually
 By now it should be obvious that Kusto will not replace the existing transactional database in your application, which in this article we'll assume to be a Cosmos DB collection.
 You'll keep using the transactional database as you did in the past, but whenever a row in the transactional database is inserted or updated, you log the new version of it in the Kusto database.
 So, while your transactional database always has the latest version of each row, the Kusto database contains all versions of all rows.

 Of course, you should keep track of deletions too in Kusto.
 The way to do this is to maintain an extra row attribute in Kusto called 'isActive' which you set to true upon ingestion when rows are inserted or updated in the source database.
 When a row is deleted from the source database, you treat this as a new version of the object, with isActive as false.